Glossary

 EDI payment - How does it differ from ACH and EFT?

-In the business world, the terms electronic data interchange (EDI), automated clearing house (ACH), and electronic funds transfer (EFT) are sometimes mistakenly used interchangeably.
-This can even happen among finance or business professionals with many years of experience under their belts.
+The terms electronic data interchange (EDI), automated clearing house (ACH), and electronic funds transfer (EFT) are sometimes mistakenly used interchangeably.

 What are EDI payments?